matthewdowney/excel-clj/README.md

 - A way to read in a saved workbook to the `{sheet-name [[cell]]}` format.
 I'm not sure what the best way to extract style data is, since there are so many possible values.

+## Development

+### Unit Tests

+Standard unit tests can be run with the following command:

+`$ lein test`

+### Office Integration Tests

+This test selector is designed to run tests that are dependent on the presence of LibreOffice or OpenOffice.

+These tests can be run with:

+`$ lein test :office-integrations`

+### All Tests

+Run all tests with the following command:

+`$ lein test :all`